spjewkes/tilemaker/README.md

-# tilemaker
+# Tilemaker
-Creates tile sets and level data from a set of world images
+Very simple program tries to extract tiles from a set of images.
+That is it cuts the image up into the requested size and then removes duplicate tiles.